 This alkalinity is why people have taken baking soda for years as an antacid; it neutralizes acid and alleviates heartburn.

 Baking soda has various household uses: a fridge odor neutralizer, a teeth whitener, and everything in between.

-In cooking, baking soda has leavening properties, because it interacts with acid like vinegar or lemon juice and causes the dough to rise by producing carbon dioxide .
+The National Library of Medicine mentions that in cooking, baking soda has leavening properties because it interacts with acids like vinegar or lemon juice and causes the dough to rise by producing carbon dioxide .

 How Does It Work?

 Sodium bicarbonate works by neutralizing acid.
 Baking soda is a salt that, when added to water, breaks down into an alkaline solution that neutralizes acid .

 Baking soda’s ability to neutralize acid makes it a popular home remedy for indigestion and heartburn, but what about athletic performance?
 Let’s take a look.

 How Sodium Bicarbonate May Improve Athletic Performance

 Baking soda's high pH may counteract exercise-induced acidity, potentially reducing muscle fatigue .

 During high-intensity exercise, your muscles produce lactic acid and hydrogen ions, creating a more acidic environment responsible for that burning sensation you feel when working out.